 660 nm (Red Light): Ideal for promoting skin health, healing superficial tissues, and stimulating cellular energy production near the skin’s surface.

 850 nm (Near-Infrared Light): Best for reaching deeper tissues like muscles and joints, reducing inflammation, and promoting recovery and regeneration.
+This light is invisible to the human eye, which might make it seem as though the LED diodes are not functioning.
+However, they are indeed working; the light is simply beyond the visible spectrum and cannot be seen.

 The unique benefits of these wavelengths make them widely used in therapeutic devices for health and wellness.